 Autoblogging vs AI content generation vs RSS readers

-Here’s a quick way to think about the differences, especially for sites pursuing affiliate marketing and monetization strategies:
+Quick way to think about the differences, especially for sites doing affiliate marketing or niche monetization:

 If you’re combining autoblogging and AI, keep human review in the middle to create unique articles.
 SmartWP’s guides on the best AI writers for bloggers can help you choose tools that support editing and consistency, not just fast output.